Training Series: Endurance

 The focus of regeneration workouts is to assist in physical recovery from more intense training and also improve localised blood flow.
 If you get the intensity correct then it can be done on rest days or at the end of hard, exhaustive training sessions.

-An example of this would be a session found in the app called “Continuity 5×3” which can be performed on a bouldering wall, roped wall or even a very easy foot-on campus board.
+An example of this would be a session is “Continuity 5×3” which can be performed on a bouldering wall, roped wall or even a very easy foot-on campus board.

 Each rep is 5 minutes